AI Ethics · OrevateAI

 Frequently Asked Questions

-Q: Can I get a passport if I have a felony conviction but I’m no longer on probation?
+Can I get a passport if I have a felony conviction but I’m no longer on probation or parole?

-Q: How long does it take to get a passport after a felony?
+How long does it take for a passport application to be processed if I have a felony record?

 About the Author